dmakariev/dmakariev.github.io/_posts/2023-10-27-exploring-the-classic-MNIST-Benchmark-for-machine-learning-models.md

 [![Coffee Time!](/assets/img/blog/MnistExamples.png)](/assets/img/blog/MnistExamples.png)

 ## Where to Download the MNIST Dataset
-To embark on your journey with the MNIST dataset, you can access it directly from the original website hosted by Yann LeCun [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/).
+* Access the MNIST dataset at its origin, on the website maintained by Yann LeCun. [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/).
 This site is providing also insights into the dataset's creation and its longstanding impact on machine learning.
-For those who prefer working with tabular data, a CSV version of the MNIST dataset is conveniently available on Kaggle, courtesy of Joseph Redmon [https://www.kaggle.com/datasets/oddrationale/mnist-in-csv](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).
+* For those who prefer working with tabular data, a CSV version of the MNIST dataset is conveniently available on Kaggle, courtesy of Joseph Redmon [https://www.kaggle.com/datasets/oddrationale/mnist-in-csv](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).
-Joseph Redmon, known for his contributions to computer vision and the creation of YOLO (You Only Look Once), has made the CSV-formatted MNIST available on his website [https://pjreddie.com/projects/mnist-in-csv/](https://pjreddie.com/projects/mnist-in-csv/)
+* Joseph Redmon, known for his contributions to computer vision and the creation of [YOLO (You Only Look Once)](https://pjreddie.com/darknet/yolo/), has made the CSV-formatted MNIST available on his website [https://pjreddie.com/projects/mnist-in-csv/](https://pjreddie.com/projects/mnist-in-csv/)

 ## Usage and Benchmarks

-The primary use of the **MNIST** dataset is to provide a straightforward dataset for algorithms to learn number recognition—making it a gateway into the field of machine learning for beginners.
+The primary use of the **MNIST** dataset is to provide a straightforward dataset for algorithms to learn **number recognition**—making it a gateway into the field of machine learning for beginners.
 As for benchmarks, many algorithms have been tested on **MNIST**, achieving varying levels of accuracy.
 Simple models like k-nearest neighbors can reach about 97% accuracy, while more sophisticated neural networks, including MLPs, have achieved over 99% accuracy on the dataset.

 # Multi-Class Classification and MLPs

 **MNIST** is a classic example of a multi-class classification problem, where the task is to classify the images into one of the ten possible classes (digits 0 through 9).
-An MLP, or Multi-Layer Perceptron, is a type of neural network that's well-suited for this kind of task.
+An MLP, or **Multi-Layer Perceptron**, is a type of neural network that's well-suited for this kind of task.
 It consists of an input layer, one or more hidden layers, and an output layer.

 ## Label Encoding with One-Hot

-In multi-class classification, it's essential to encode categorical labels in a way that the machine learning model can understand—enter one-hot encoding.
+In multi-class classification, it's essential to encode categorical labels in a way that the machine learning model can understand — this is where **one-hot encoding** comes into play.
 For the MNIST dataset, this means converting the numeric label of each image into a vector of length 10, where the index corresponding to the digit is marked with a 1, and all other indices are 0.
 For example, the digit 3 would be encoded as [0, 0, 0, 1, 0, 0, 0, 0, 0, 0].

 ## Normalization of Input Data